mathewmahoney/stake-web-sdk/README.md

 This is a web game engine that allows you developing a game in a declarative way.
 It is powered by Svelte 5, PixiJS 8 and TurboRepo.

- - How to use: Fork or start your own codebase with this repo and changing any src code as you need.
+ - How to use: Fork or start your own codebase with this repo and changing any source code as you need.

 # Table of Contents